Tiger is rolling, but now comes the hard part

 Told there was nothing they could do but wait until road clearance was given, the players headed to . . . a Domino's Pizza.

-At one point, Herman said, she and Woods ventured across the street to a 7-11 ... where for the only time Woods was recognized.
+At one point, Herman said, she and Woods ventured across the street to a 7-Eleven ... where, for the only time, Woods was recognized.
 He posed for two selfies and resumed the wait.

 Many train routes were canceled in the area, bus service stopped and taxis were scarce.
 The SUVs with drivers assigned to players gave them a way back, but not until roads were re-opened.
 Eventually, after waiting for more than 90 minutes, they headed back.